 Project Outcomes

-By developing recommendations on improved data collection mechanisms and an EU guidance for hotlines, the DATA MISSING project will benefit all 116 000 hotlines and EU Member States, and ultimately pave the way for better prevention and response to missing children cases.
+The DATA MISSING project is the first that provides such a comprehensive overview of how data concerning missing children is collected within member states, while identifying gaps in and inconsistencies between those systems.
+By developing recommendations on improved data collection mechanisms and an EU guidance for hotlines, the DATA MISSING project benefits all 116 000 hotlines and EU Member States, and ultimately pave the way for better prevention and response to missing children cases.

 The action is funded by the European Commission, Directorate-General for Justice and Consumers (DG JUST), under the Citizens, Equality, Rights and Value Programme (CERV).